RedwindA/sandbox-mcp/README.md

 - Stays running after Claude Desktop closes
 - Can be accessed directly through Docker
 - Preserves all installed packages and files

-The server will provide instructions for:
-- Accessing the container directly (`docker exec`)
-- Stopping and starting the container
-- Removing it when no longer needed

 #### Saving Container State